jreveillaud/Mosquito-Symbiont-Microdiversity/README.md

-This project describes the reproductible workflow associated to the paper " The mosquito microbiome includes habitat-specific but rare symbionts".
+This project describes the bioinformatic reproductible workflow associated to the paper " The mosquito microbiome includes habitat-specific but rare symbionts".

 ## Downloading the fastq files
 Before everything else, you need to download the data and edit the paths file (available in /script/source/paths.R).